NVIDIAGameWorks/Falcor/docs/tutorials/01-mogwai-usage.md

       -d, --debug-shaders               Generate shader debug info.
       --enable-debug-layer              Enable debug layer (enabled by default in Debug build).
+      --precise                         Force all slang programs to run in precise mode
 ```

 Using `--silent` together with `--script` allows to run Mogwai for rendering in the background.